Coldplay's 'Music Of The Spheres' world tour was almost pulled due to money troubles

-Coldplay were close to cancelling their plans for their ‘Music Of The Spheres’ world tour after the band faced money issues.
+Coldplay have said they were close to cancelling their plans for their ‘Music Of The Spheres’ world tour after facing money issues.

 - READ MORE: Coldplay live in London: a fantastical, feel-good bonanza that delivers on a bold promise

-That’s according to singer, guitarist and pianist Chris Martin, who told The Sun that a “big financial crisis” was looming for the band for the first time in their history, and that unnamed people or organisations came to their rescue.
+That’s according to singer, guitarist and pianist Chris Martin, who told ColdplayXtra that a “big financial crisis” was looming for the band for the first time in their history, and that unnamed people or organisations came to their rescue.

 “But luckily we had some help and they saved the day and we did a few changes here and there.
 This tour was about trying new things and some of them work and some don’t.
 We are so lucky that we can survive and sustain losses and that’s OK.”

-Note: An earlier version of this article stated that The Sun was the source for Martin’s quotes.
-It was incorrect and NME apologises for the error.